Lewis Einstein

-Lewis David Einstein (March 15, 1877 – December 4, 1967) was an American diplomat and historian.
+Lewis David Einstein (March 15, 1877 – December 4, 1967) was an American diplomat, historian аnd art collector.

 Early life

 Einstein was born on March 15, 1877, in New York City.
 He was the only son of wool magnate David Lewis Einstein (1839–1909) and, his wife, Caroline (née Fatman) Einstein (1852–1910).
 Lewis had two sisters: Amy Einstein, who married Joel Elias Spingarn, and Florence Einstein, who married Sir Charles Waldstein.

 Among his family was uncle, Henry L. Einstein, the proprietor of The New York Press, and Judah P. Benjamin, a U.S. Senator from Louisiana who served as the Confederate States Attorney General, Secretary of War, and Secretary of State.

 Einstein graduated from Columbia University in 1898, and earned a master's degree in 1899.

 Career

 Einstein's diplomatic career began in 1903, when he was appointed as Third Secretary of Legation at Constantinople.
 Einstein advanced from Second Secretary to First Secretary and then Charge d'Affairs during the Young Turk Revolution of 1908, remaining in Constantinople despite the hostilities.